“What’s eating you?” the bartender asked.

 Duncan shrugged.
 “You say potato.
 Point is, we’re gonna have fun, whether you like it or not.
 Deal?”

 Lewis sat at the outside edge of the corner booth, nursing a mostly-empty beer.
 Duncan was next to him, rambling to the rest of the guys at the table about something-or-other.
-Sports or some shit.
-Didn’t matter.
 Lewis wasn’t listening.
-Instead, he was watching Michaelson, while trying not to stare.
+He was too busy watching Michaelson while trying not to stare.

 Dan Michaelson was Hollywood handsome with an NFL chin, the best salesman on the team by a long shot.
-He was charming and popular, the kind of guy who needed a snorkel to keep from drowning in all the pussy he was swimming in.
+He was charming and popular, the kind of guy who needed a snorkel to keep from drowning in pussy.
 To make matters worse, he was actually a pretty nice guy.
 He probably saved puppies from burning buildings on his days off, just for fun.

 Lewis hated him.